fingerprintjs/fingerprintjs-pro-android/README.md

 ## Using inside a webview (JavaScript)

-This option requires the [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) library to achive the better indetification accuracy.
+This option uses the [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) library to achive the better identification accuracy.

-The android device identifier should be passed to the JS SDK as a `deviceId` tag.
+The android device identifier is passed to the JS SDK as a `deviceId` tag.

 #### 1. Add a JavaScript interface to your webview